Course Data skills in biodiversity education and research in Yerevan

-The venue for the training course will be announced shortly.
+The venue for the training course will be at the Paris Hotel in Yerevan.

 International travel is booked by the BioDATA secretariat at the Natural History Museum in Oslo.
 Local transport costs will be reimbursed during the course for participants not living in Yerevan.

-Accommodation (for participants not living in Yerevan) and meals during the course are covered for all accepted participants.
+Accommodation (only for non-Armenian participants) and meals during the course are covered for the accepted participants.